• Skip to main content

 Restarting Bluetooth is known to help in fixing common Bluetooth connectivity problems.

-2. Wait for 30 seconds and toggle ON Bluetooth.
+2. Wait for 30 seconds, enable Bluetooth.

 Switch ON Bluetooth on iPhone